Ariemeth/gearforce-flutter/working-notes.md

 not sure this is true anymore

 may need to add a way to ignore all validation checks until after a roster is loaded.

+add force leader to printed sheets including the unit card